josephjojoe/COMSW4156_Team_Project/README.md

    The CI workflow runs integration tests which cover interactions between multiple classes and the shared data among them.

 6. Coverage
    The CI workflow runs the Jacoco plugin during mvn verify to generate branch coverage reports.
-The most recent coverage report is included in the metrics directory.
+The final coverage report is included in the metrics directory.

 Together these automated steps ensure that every pull request is checked for correct functionality, style consistency, thorough test coverage, and static analysis cleanliness before merging into the main branch.
+A CI report is included in reports/CI_Reports.
+More reports are included as artifacts in each workflow run under the Actions tab of our repository.

 # Code Style (Checkstyle)
 ___